NicholasStern/Dotua/docs/documentation.md

 ```

 Essentially, the role of the *Node* class (which in abstract terms is meant to
-represent a node in the computational graph underlying forwwrd mode automatic differentiation
+represent a node in the computational graph underlying forward mode automatic differentiation of user defined expressions) is to serve as an interface for two
-of user defined expressions) is to serve as an interface for two other classes in the **Nodes** package: *Scalar* and *Vector*.
-Each of these subclasses implements the required operator overloading as necessary for scalar and vector functions respectively (i.e., addition, multiplication, subtraction, division, power, etc.).
+other classes in the **Nodes** package: *Scalar* and *Vector*.
+Each of these subclasses implements the required operator overloading as necessary for scalar
-This logic is separated into two separate classes to provide increased organization for higher dimensional functions and to allow class methods to use assumptions of specific properties of scalars and vectors to reduce implementation complexity.
+and vector functions respectively (i.e., addition, multiplication, subtraction, division, power, etc.).
+This logic is separated into two separate classes to
+provide increased organization for higher dimensional functions and to allow
+class methods to use assumptions of specific properties of scalars and vectors
+to reduce implementation complexity.

 Both the *Scalar* class and the *Vector* class have *_val* and *_jacobian* class attributes which allow for forward automatic differentiation by keeping track of
 each node's value and derivative.

-The **Nodes** package also contains tehe *rScalar* class which can be used for
+The **Nodes** package also contains the *rScalar* class which can be used for
 reverse mode automatic differentiation.
+However, it should be noted that
+*rScalar* does not inherit from or fulfill the *Node* class abstract interface.

 ### Scalar
-The *Scalar* class is used for user defined one-dimensional variables for which
+The *Scalar* class is used for user defined one-dimensional variables.
-users intend to use forward mode automatic differentiation to calculate
-derivatives.
-Specifically, users can define functions of scalar variables (i.e., functions defined over multiple scalar variables with a one-dimensional
+Specifically, users can define functions of scalar variables (i.e., functions
+defined over multiple scalar variables with a one-dimensional codomain) using
-codomain) using instances of *Scalar* in order to simultaneously calculate the
+instances of *Scalar* in order to simultaneously calculate the function value
-function value and first derivative at a pre-chosen point of evaluation.
+and first derivative at a pre-chosen point of evaluation using forward mode
-Objects of the *Scalar* class are initialized with a value (i.e., the point of evaluation) which is stored in the class attribute **self._val** (n.b., as the
+automatic differentiation.
+Objects of the *Scalar* class are initialized with a
+value (i.e., the point of evaluation) which is stored in the class attribute **self._val** (n.b., as the single underscore suggests, this attribute should
-single underscore suggests, this attribute should not be directly accessed or
+not be directly accessed or modified by the user).
+Additionally, *Scalar*
-modified by the user).
-Additionally, *Scalar* objects – which could be either individual scalar variables or expressions of scalar variables – keep track of
+objects – which could be either individual scalar variables or expressions of
-their own derivatives in the class attribute **self._jacobian**.
-This derivative is implemented as a dictionary with *Scalar* objects serving
-as the keys and real numbers as values.
-Note that each *Scalar* object's
-**_jacobian** attribute has an entry for all scalar variables which the object
+scalar variables – keep track of their own derivatives in the class attribute **self._jacobian**.
+This derivative is implemented as a dictionary with *Scalar* objects serving as the keys and real numbers as values.
+Note that each *Scalar* object's **_jacobian** attribute has an entry for all scalar variables which the
-might interact with (see AutoDiff Initializer section for more information).
+object might interact with (see AutoDiff Initializer section for more
+information).

 Users interact with *Scalar* objects in two ways:
 1. **eval(self)**: This method allows users to obtain the value and derivative